VictorAlbertos/RxCache/README.md

 This actionable api offers an easy way to perform write operations using providers.
 Although write operations could be achieved using the classic api too, it's much complex and error-prone.
 Indeed, the [Actions](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Actions.java) class it's a wrapper around the classic api which play with evicting scopes and lists.

-In order to use this actionable api, first you need to add [RxCacheCompiler](https://github.com/VictorAlbertos/RxCacheCompiler) repository as a dependency to your project using an annotation processor.
+In order to use this actionable api, first you need to add the [repository compiler](https://github.com/VictorAlbertos/RxCache/tree/master/compiler) as a dependency to your project using an annotation processor.
 For Android, it would be as follows:

 Add this line to your root build.gradle: